innovation-first/paradox-innovation/content/blogs/vtraining/index.md

 ---
-title: 'vTraining: Virtyal Reality as a Service'
+title: 'vTraining: Virtual Reality as a Service'
 date: 2024-07-16T13:48:14+02:00
 summary: 'Virtual Reality as a new immersive training tool within Thales Group'
 categories: